Your cart

 AirFlex Ojai Gentle Standard in-home delivery; some retailers discount or bundle cost Typically 60–120 nights Return fees often slightly lower given price tier About 10 years, with familiar indentation thresholds Original packaging rarely required, but clean condition mandatory

-From the perspective of consumer friendliness, Mendocino-level retailers tended to offer the longest trials and more white-glove delivery perks.
+For consumer friendliness, Mendocino-level retailers tended to offer the longest trials and more white-glove delivery perks.
 Ojai-tier dealers sometimes gave more flexible pricing but slightly shorter trial windows.
 Under any circumstances, shoppers should check local store policies on comfort exchanges, body impression measurements, and delivery fees before committing.

 FAQs